Temidayo32/My_Portfolio/docs/howto/search_django.md

-# How to Implement Search Functionality In Your Django app
+# How to Implement A Search Functionality In Your Django app

 In this tutorial, I will teach you how to implement a basic search funtionality using Django [Q objects](https://docs.djangoproject.com/en/4.0/topics/db/queries/#complex-lookups-with-q-objects).